 Today, I’m sharing a few paragraphs directly from the book “The 8-hour Sleep Paradox” by Dr. Mark Burhenne.

 “We are in denial about how we’re sleeping.
 Sleep-disordered breathing reduces our productivity and even earnings.
-In fact, the biochemical restoration that the braid and body go through during sleep is so powerful that brushing off sleep is akin to saying, “Yep, I’m okay with a little brain damage every day for the rest of my life.””
+In fact, the biochemical restoration that the brain and body go through during sleep is so powerful that brushing off sleep is akin to saying, “Yep, I’m okay with a little brain damage every day for the rest of my life.””

 Do you catch that?